Skip to content

 Synchronous meetings favor certain personalities and timezones.
 Our async-first approach:

-At DataPlatformCo, moving to async-first increased participation from our APAC team by 340%.
-Their input prevented three significant data loss scenarios we'd completely missed.
+In one case study, moving to async-first increased APAC team participation by 340% (participation improvements will vary based on team composition and existing practices).
+Their input prevented three significant data loss scenarios that synchronous-only discussions had missed.

 Traditional ADRs capture what we decided.
 Deep Democracy ADRs capture what we worried about: